software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 The Software Delivery Lifecycle is the process of releasing value - from code to working software, integrating real world user feedback, and improving the value proposition of a code base while managing technical debt.
 While I'm not a fan of the monica, it gives me an opportunity to talk about topics that cover a full range of tasks and skills that make up a modern approach to software maintenance.

-Key topics I want to talk about include "There is an infinite amount of value to be created", Continuous Integhration, Build Pipelines, Source Control, Your code as a crime scene, Pull requests, Code Reviews, Code as a product, Long term maintenance, Load testing, and Non-functional requirements.
+Key topics I want to talk about include There is an Infinite Amount of Value to be Created, Continuous Integration, Build Pipelines, Source Control, Your code as a crime scene, Pull requests, Code Reviews, Code as a product, Long term maintenance, Load testing, and Non-functional requirements.

+---

+## Software Testing

+Picture of test checklist, pass and fail?

+???

+In the Software Testing specialism I want to explore the large and complex field of validating software; the more time you spend testing, the more issues you can find - and while automation is important - so is test strategy, and resource allocation.

+There are many topics I want to explore from Why test?, When to manually test?, and When to Automate Testing?; cover topics such as Unit Testing, Integration testing, Schema tests, Contract testing, API testing, Smoke Tests... and approaches such as Test Driven Development, Behaviour Driven Development, TDD and BDD being the same thing?, and 5 minute commits.

+---

+## Service Design

+Users and actions surrounding a software system?

+???

+Service Design as a specialism is an opportunity to talk about next level software development - services are what really matter; products are built and sold, but services are timely and ongoing.
+How does service based design influence how we approach software engineering?

+The key topics I want to explore include Product vs Services, Good Services, Supporting services with software, Separating software tools from the services they provide, Service Catalogues, and Measuring the success of a service.

 ---